-This equipment, as well as a CPR breathing barrier, can be found in first aid kits for bloodborne pathogen protection.

-A CPR breathing barrier contains a one-way valve and is designed to prevent the rescuer from coming in contact with the victim's bodily fluids.
+- This equipment, as well as a CPR breathing barrier, can be found in first aid kits for bloodborne pathogen protection. - A CPR breathing barrier contains a one-way valve and is designed to prevent the rescuer from encountering the victim's bodily fluids.

-5. Do not move the victim unless absolutely necessary.
+5. Do not move the victim unless necessary.